neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.knn.filtered.write.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.kSpanningTree.write(G: Graph, **config: Any) -> Series[Any]

+    The K-spanning tree algorithm starts from a root node and returns a spanning tree with exactly k nodes

 .. py:function:: gds.labelPropagation.mutate(G: Graph, **config: Any) -> Series[Any]